aollivierre/chromeextensions/Genesys/GenesysCloud-DR-Apps/App1-GenesysCloudDR-Shortcut/Shortcut-Truncation-Note.md

 ## Conclusion

 All the shortcut creation methods in this application work correctly despite the misleading truncated display in the properties window.
 The scripts ensure that all parameters, including `--no-first-run` and the full extension path, are correctly included when Chrome is launched.

+**Note on `--load-extension`:** Remember that using the `--load-extension` parameter only activates the extension for the specific Chrome instance launched by this shortcut.
+The extension will not be active in other Chrome windows opened normally, and this method may fail entirely if enterprise policies block all extensions (`ExtensionInstallBlocklist` = `*`).
+For persistent, enterprise-wide deployment, publishing the extension to the Chrome Web Store and deploying via policy is required.